simchaya/My-Book-Quotes-App/README.md

 I kept losing the quotes that made me stop and think.
 But more than that, I noticed something: when I knew I'd capture a great quote, I read more intentionally.
 I paid closer attention.

 MarkItDown is designed to make reading more rewarding.
-The act of capturing a quote—snapping a photo, adding your thought about why it matters—makes you engage deeper with what you're reading.
+The act of capturing a quote—snapping a photo, adding your thought about why it matters, makes you engage deeper with what you're reading.

 It's not just about saving quotes.
-It's about reading better.
+It's about reading more.

 ---